If you’re early in your sobriety or stuck in a cycle of relapse, you might find yourself questioning why you’re doing this to yourself.

 During each one of my failed attempts to quit drinking, I would read about and listen to people who had made sobriety work for them.
-I would see the way their life had changed and think, “okay, I want that for myself.”
+I would see how their life had changed and think, “Okay, I want that for myself.”

-One week would go by and I still felt horrible.
+One week went by, and I still felt horrible.
 What gives?
 Or maybe I felt great one week and then miserable the next.
 Eventually, I would reach the one-month mark and think, “Where are the benefits?”

 It.
 Takes.
 Time.

 Your world is not going to transform completely in three months.
 Your sobriety is heavily dependent on being both optimistic and realistic.

 What this list doesn’t explore are all the things you have to do to get these benefits.
 Sobriety takes work, and much of it is not easy or pleasant to go through.
 But these benefits are available to you if you keep at it.

 You need support, sometimes a program, and almost certainly a good counselor to help you navigate this new sober life.

 I wish I could promise that if you don’t drink for four months or six months or twelve, then you’ll have reached some magical number where all your hopes and dreams come true.

 It doesn’t work that way.
 Some people get there faster than others.

 Just know that you can get there, and the Soberish community is here to support you.